GoogleCloudPlatform/software-delivery-workshop/labs/gke-progression/README.md

     while true; do curl -w "\n" http://$PRODUCTION_IP; sleep 1;  done
     ```

-    When you're ready to continue pres `Ctrl+c` to exit out of the loop.
+    When you're ready to continue press `Ctrl+c` to exit out of the loop.

     Congratulations!
 You created CI/CD triggers in Cloud Build for branches and tags to deploy your apps to GKE.